Do you have a small business with an eCommerce store? Or if you regularly send packages, do you wonder about the cheapest way to ship?

-The answer to whether or not you’ll want to get the insurance is really a personal one.
-If you trust your carrier you might be fine without insuring your package.
+The answer to whether or not you’ll want to get the insurance is a personal one.
+If you trust your carrier, you might be okay without insuring your package.

 Care and Customer Service

-That blanket expectation seems to be gone today, but you can still find good customer service if you look.
-Personally, I make note of businesses that have good customer service and tend to frequent them over businesses that don’t.
+That expectation seems to be gone today, but you can still find good customer service if you look.

 For that reason (among others), I use them frequently when shipping packages.
-But unfortunately, the employees you see aren’t the only employees that handle your packages.
+But unfortunately, the employees you see aren’t the only employees who handle your packages.

 Back Room Package Etiquette